completelyblank/Vulner/README.md

 - **RSA & AWA**: Encryption algorithms used for securing data.
 - **Flask Cryptography**: A library for cryptographic operations within Flask.

+## Future Development
+This project is ongoing, and I will continue to add new cybersecurity protocols and features to advance its capabilities.
+-Some upcoming features include:
+-Implementing additional encryption algorithms.
+-Integrating secure authentication and authorization mechanisms.
+-Enhancing the web interface with more advanced features.
+-Expanding the project to include more advanced cybersecurity concepts.

 ## Getting Started

 ### Prerequisites